 Video Calling Designed for Multi-Disciplinary Teams

 Video calling is now a crucial part of social services.
 This means that social workers, providers, counselors, and clients need a solution built specifically for them.

 Caretivity is a secure, HIPAA-compliant app that empowers wraparound and multi-disciplinary teams to strengthen engagement, bolster communication, and achieve results more quickly.

 It’s the easiest tool available, currently being used by clients, professionals, and natural supports of any level of tech-savviness.

 It also does so much more than just video calling…

 We’d love to talk with you about how Caretivity can help your organization.

 Interested in Caretivity?

-Contact us if you have questions about how Caretivity can help your team or organization better collaborate and coordinate services.
+Contact us for a demo, or if you have any questions about how you can use Caretivity for your organization.